zonemaster/zonemaster/docs/public/configuration/gui/building-custom-gui.md

 npm run release
 ```

-If all steps worked well, there will be a zip file in the current repository that can be
+If all steps worked well, there will be a zip file in the current repository that
-used for installation, i.e. by replacing the standard zip file with this new zip file in the
+can be used for installation, i.e. by replacing the official installation package
-[GUI-installation instructions].
+(zip file) with this new zip file in the [Zonemaster-GUI installation instructions].

 If the build step above fails, go back to a safe branch and add your updates one
 by one, and repeating steps 1-5.